-Thermal stability trend: As you go down the period more heat is required for the thermal decomposition of Group 2 nitrates and carbonates because the ions increase in size and therefore have greater thermal stability.
+Thermal stability trend: As you go down the performance for the thermal decomposition of Group 2 nitrates and carbonates because the ions increase in size and therefore have greater thermal stability.

 Volatility: How easily a substance evaporates in standard conditions.